DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step3.md

 If we review review XXX, we can see there are no replicas of this deployment running.

+Although we have all the information we need in this bundle to figure out the issue, maybe we can do better.
-In the next step will dig deeper into this mystery and see if we can shrink the diagnostic loop using **Analyzers**.
+In the next step will dig deeper into this mystery and see if we can shorten the diagnostic loop using **Analyzers**.